-✓ MICHIGAN TAX TRIBUNAL APPEALS (Update)
+✓ MICHIGAN TAX TRIBUNAL APPEALS (No Change in Status)

 We have an appeal filed for an office at 5376 Miller Road.
 An appraisal for this property has been completed by Kevin Groves Appraisals, Inc. We have a hearing date, but may be able to settle beforehand based upon our data.
 I will keep the council informed on the progress of this appeal.